Green Heart Love

 You can pair this oil-free maple Dijon dressing with a variety of salads and vegetable-forward dishes.
 These are some of my favorite ideas:

-• Harvest salad
+• Fall Harvest salad

 • Strawberry goat cheese salad

-• Roasted beets and fennel salad
+• Roasted Beets and Fennel

 • Roasted winter veggies